vajitsu/berserk.js/docs/getting-started.md

 2. Click on the `New Application` button
 3. Fill out the popup, then click "Create"

+Your Discord application has now been created!

+## Creating a Discord bot

 Now that a Discord application has been initialized, we need to create a Discord bot.

 1. Select the `Bot` tab on the sidebar